igomezv/igomezv.github.io/full_papers.md

 <li markdown="1">

 [Tamayo, D., Urquilla, E., & **Gómez-Vargas, I.** (2025).
 Equivalence of Dark Energy Models: A Theoretical and Bayesian Perspective. *Physics of the Dark Universe*, 48, 101901.](https://doi.org/10.1016/j.dark.2025.101901)<br>
 **Contribution:** Corresponding author.
-Contributed to the Bayesian cosmological parameter estimation.
+Contributed to Bayesian cosmological parameter estimation and to writing the Methods and Datasets sections.

 </li>
 <li markdown="1">